 - 1 tomato without seeds, in small cubes.

-- ½ red pepper without seeds, cut into thin strips
+- ½ red chili pepper without seeds, cut into thin strips

 - ½ oz. parsley finely chopped